Jlebours/WikipediaExtractor_Python/README.md

 * Automatic testing of file extraction quality, these tests will show also the weaknesses of the extractor.

 ## Authors
-As we have already said it this project has been developed in Java by those students :
-* Jocelin DEGNI
-* Yann ATTOUBE
-* Anderson KONAN
-* Kiko DAGNOGO

-This team improved already their work in Java too :
-* Emmanuel CHAUVEL
-* Narcisse KOUADIO
-* Oceane THELISMA
-* Noussi AMAL
-* Karima GRAMI

-Now we develop the extractor in Python :
 * Johan LE BOURSICAUD
 * Léo VARIERAS
 * Rabeaa KESSAL